 Leading figures of the Lebensreform movement went on to design and choreograph the ritualistic dance of the 1936 Berlin Olympics, all captured on film by Leni Reifenstahl – a former student of Ascona's Mary Wigman.

 Now, my intention in drawing these threads together is not to imply that all hippies are Nazis.
 That argument doesn't stand up.
-But it is interesting to see how the myth of the 'Summer of Love' in San Francisco is really just that: a myth.
-It is also interesting to see how hippie counter-culture is, conceptually, closer to some of the roots of Nazism than, say, socialism.
-And I knew there was something wrong with modern dance.
+But it is interesting to see how the the 'Summer of Love' in San Francisco was partly influenced by cultural movements seemingly a million miles away from the beliefs of most who would call themselves "hippies".

 Hippie Roots and the Perennial Subculture (caution, contains images of nude hippies)